It's Time That We Start Rethinking Infidelity

 Why do people cheat?
 It's a question that's plagued couples since marriage became an institution.
 And as marriage has moved from an economic arrangement to one based on love, that question has become a lot more loaded.
 If our partners are meant to be everything to us, why would someone go looking for something outside of their marriage?
 And more importantly: Can a relationship recover after such a personal — and ideological — betrayal?

-Esther Perel, a couple's therapist who hales from Belgium, explored this topic generally in her wildly successful 2006 book, Mating in Captivity.
-Now, she's focusing in on questions around cheating in her latest book, The State Of Affairs, which hits stores on Oct 10.
+Esther Perel, a couple's therapist who hails from Belgium, explored this topic generally in her wildly successful 2006 book, Mating in Captivity.
+Now, she's focusing in on questions around cheating in her latest book, The State Of Affairs, which hits shelves on 12th October.
 Through her research, she's able to dive into the sordid history of affairs, the modern prevalence of romantic love, and why, exactly, infidelity doesn't always lead to the dissolution of a marriage.
 As it turns out, the widely accepted reasons for why people cheat don't always apply — and the list of potential reasons is ever-evolving.
 "Infidelity has existed since marriage was invented," Perel says.
 "But the meaning of infidelity used to be something completely different than it is today."

 Advertisement